OmniLayer/spec/README.md

 ## Transaction versioning

 Occasionally it seems prudent to change the format or interpretation of a Master Protocol message in order to improve the feature or fix a bug.
 To that end, each message has a version number.
-All Master Protocol implementations are expected to keep pace with changes of this nature, but in the event one falls behind, it should treat addresses which broadcast messages using version numbers it does not recognize as "black holes".
+All Master Protocol implementations are expected to keep pace with changes of this nature, but in the event one falls behind, it must treat addresses which broadcast messages using version numbers it does not recognize as "black holes".
 That is, any funds or properties which enter the control of that address are considered lost and unspendable, since that address is using a newer version of the Master Protocol.
 In the event that the out-dated implementation is upgraded to recognize the new message formats, the blockchain can be re-parsed, and nothing will be lost.

 This approach allows old versions of the Master Protocol to continue operating using the transactions they recognize without trying to parse messages of unknown meaning.